-For the quarters ended December 31, 2015 and 2014, general and administrative expenses were \$548 and \$353, respectively.
-The \$195 or 55.2% increase was primarily due to expenses related to the German operations in the current quarter as compared to the same quarter in the prior year
+For the quarters ended March 31, 2016 and 2015, general and administrative expenses were \$777 and \$365, respectively.
+The \$412 or 112.9% increase was primarily due to expenses related to the German operations in the current quarter as compared to the same quarter in the prior year.
+The increased cost is the result of scaling up activities for example implementation costs associated with ERP system, to ensure a robust structure for growth.

 Stock based compensation.
-Non-cash stock based compensation expense increased by \$19 to \$21 for the quarter ended December 31, 2015 compared to the same quarter in 2014.
+Non-cash stock based compensation expense increased by \$2 from \$10 to \$12 for the quarter ended March 31, 2016 compared to the same quarter in 2015.

 Financing costs.
-In February 10, 2014, Electrovaya Inc. issued a promissory note to a syndicate of lenders for Cdn \$6.25 million at 8.25% per annum for 24 months, secured by a first mortgage on its land and building, a General Security Agreement, an assignment of an interest reserve for \$485, intercorporate guarantees from 1408871 Ontario Inc. and Electrovaya Corp, a guarantee from the controlling shareholder and one million common share purchase warrants at an exercise price of Cdn \$0.65 per share exercisable immediately for a period of 24 months.
-The promissory note which matures on February 11, 2016, the parties have agreed to renew for a further 12 months maximum period under the same terms and extension of the warrants or issue of new warrants for a 24 months period.
+On February 10, 2014, Electrovaya Inc. issued a promissory note to a syndicate of lenders for Cdn \$6.25 million at 8.25% per annum for 24 months, secured by a first mortgage on its land and building, a General Security Agreement, an assignment of an interest reserve for \$485, intercorporate guarantees from 1408871 Ontario Inc. and Electrovaya Corp, a guarantee from the controlling shareholder and one million common share purchase warrants at an exercise price of Cnd \$0.65 per share exercisable immediately for a period of 24 months.
+The Company has renewed the facility for up to 12 months under the same terms and issued new 1,000,000 warrants for a 24 month period at an exercise price of Cnd \$0.79 per share warrant exercisable immediately.
 There is an option to repay anytime after the first 6 months of the renewal term at the discretion of the Company.
 Management has intention to repay prior to the new maturity date.